 The Thompson Scholars program brings pastors and other church leaders with an interest in evangelism, to the seminary campus each spring.

-This program includes not only lifelong learning opportunities, but also courses for basic and advanced degree students.
+This program includes not only lifelong learning opportunities, but may include courses for basic and advanced degree students.
 Course work focuses on the church’s evangelistic mission in the rapidly changing context of North America and across the globe.

 The program is open to clergy serving in congregations and other settings of ministry, Christian educators, lay pastors, judicatory staff, and in some cases other leaders fully involved in the life of the church who have an interest in evangelism in general and the annual topic under consideration.

-Preference will be given to applicants who have not participated in previous Thompson Scholar seminars.
+Currently the seminar is offered by general registration.
+Should space be an issue, preference may be given to participants who have not participated in previous Thompson Scholar seminars.